ClawSeven/blog/articles/dllm_blog.md

 ### Architecture:

-Our approach is to **leverage SGLang’s existing Chunked-Prefill pipeline** to implement computational support for **Block-wise Diffusion** models.
-This method allows us to seamlessly integrate DLM into the SGLang ecosystem **without changing the core SGLang framework**, enabling DLM to directly benefit from all the inference optimization techniques SGLang has accumulated.
+Our approach is to **leverage SGLang’s existing Chunked-Prefill pipeline** to implement computational support for **Block-wise** dLLMs.
+This method allows us to seamlessly integrate dLLM into the SGLang ecosystem **without changing the core SGLang framework**, enabling DLM to directly benefit from all the inference optimization techniques SGLang has accumulated.

 ![](https://intranetproxy.alipay.com/skylark/lark/0/2025/png/20857072/1762249287240-63d8cac1-18ca-464c-b409-9f039fce1ef2.png)